 Structural Fire Cleaning Services

-Fire and smoke damage requires more service and expertise than an ordinary contractor or house cleaner can provide.
+Fire and smoke damage require more service and expertise than an ordinary contractor or house cleaner can provide.
 Restoring a property back to livable condition takes time and care.
 Elite Restoration removes smoke and soot from upholstered furnishings, carpets, draperies, and building interiors.
 Our team cleans, deodorizes, refinishes, and restores hard furnishings.
-The teams has experience in residential, commercial, and industrial smoke damage restoration.
-If not charred, we restore building’s contents to their pre-loss condition.
+The teams have experience in residential, commercial, and industrial smoke damage restoration.
+If not charred, we restore the building’s contents to their pre-loss condition.

 Please note: Fire damage requires more than a janitorial cleaning.
 Soot can be permanently embedded by improper cleaning.
 Here’s a brief guide to help make sure it’s done properly.